PixNyb/dockerised-vscode/README.md

 > [!NOTE]
 > The `ENABLE_VNC` environment variable can be used to enable a VNC server in the container.
 It forwards the X11 display to a VNC server running on port 5900.
 You can connect to the VNC server using a VNC client (e.g. RealVNC Viewer) with no password.

-> [!NOTE]
-> The `ENABLE_DOCKER` environment variable can be used to enable Docker in Docker in the container.
-It mounts the host's Docker socket to the container and adds the user to the group that owns the Docker socket.
-Keep in mind that this can be a security risk and should only be used in trusted environments.
-Especially since the group mapping might be different and lead to the user being added to unintended groups.

 ##### Git Configuration